colinhacks/zod/README.md

 # What is Zod

-Zod is a validation library designed for optimal developer experience.
-It's a TypeScript-first schema declaration library with rigorous inferred types, incredible developer experience, and a few killer features missing from the existing libraries.
+Zod is a TypeScript-first schema declaration and validation library.
+I'm using the term "schema" to broadly refer to any data type/structure, from a simple `string` to a complex nested object.

+Zod is designed to be as developer-friendly as possible.
+My goal is to eliminate duplicative type declarations wherever possible.
+With Zod, you declare a validator _once_ and Zod will automatically infer the static TypeScript type.
+It's easy to compose simpler types into complex data structures.

+Some other great aspects:

 - Zero dependencies
 - Tiny: 8kb minified + zipped